forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > The broad cell tropism of adenoviruses is worrisome due to their within cell behavior.
 Adverse effects may occur if long lived or replication capable cells are entered.

+>> The modified adenoviruses used in the vaccines seem to enter mainly myeloid immune cells [to confirm and cite].
+If the myeloid are terminally differentiated the cell would not be replication capable and the risk for long-term adverse effects would be greatly reduced [to check and cite].

 #### Within Cell Behavior
 Adenoviruses vaccines used adenoviruses rendered replication incapable but apart from this the adenoviruses are similar to their wild type counterparts.
 As such they can do a lot within cells:
 * Enter the cell nucleus.
 The cell nucleus is the core part of the cell for long lived or replication capable cells this could have adverse effects.
 * Alter the cells metabolism in various ways: One thing they do is to produce proteins including the coronavirus spike.
-Additionally they produce also anti apoptotic substances which is mainly a problem in replication capable cells since the cancer risk can increase.
+Additionally they produce also anti apoptotic substances which is mainly a problem in replication capable cells since the cancer risk could increase.
 * Reside dormant within cells for a long time.